Chemical Engineering

 Take advantage of UW facilities and resources such as the following:

-• The High Bay Research Facility is a 90,000-square-foot research facility featuring high-bay and classic facilities, notably the Improved Oil Recovery Laboratory, that focuses on unconventional oil reservoir research.
+• The High Bay Research Facility is a 90,000-square-foot research facility featuring high-bay and classic facilities, notably the Improved Oil Recovery Laboratory, which focuses on unconventional oil reservoir research.

 • Advanced Research Computing Center is a research-support initiative that assists students, faculty and staff in their scholarly endeavors.